 Pay as you go tariffs allow you to top-up your phone with credit in advance and then use your phone until that prepaid credit runs out.
 People who like to have complete control over what they are spending prefer to use pay as you go.

-What's included in a tariff?
+What's included in a phone tariff?

 There are many elements to a mobile phone tariff, from inclusive calls and texts to emailing and data applications.

-Every mobile phone tariff should offer a deal on inclusive minutes, the amount usually dependent on how much you pay each month.
+Every mobile phone tariff should offer a deal on inclusive minutes, the amount is usually dependent on how much you pay each month.
 Many business mobile phone tariffs offer free calls to your colleagues if you are all on the same network, while consumer-targeted mobile tariffs tend to offer a set amount of free calls each month.

 Compare all mobile phone and free calls deals at uSwitch now.